Before you begin

 On your Mac

-- Go to Apple menu > System Preferences, then click Apple ID.
-If you’re using macOS Mojave or earlier, you don’t need to click Apple ID.
+- Go to Apple menu > System Settings or Apple menu > System Preferences, then click Apple ID.

 - Select iCloud.